 There’s more to going cloud-native than investing in the right technology.
 Going cloud-native is a big commitment, one many are looking to take.
-Among the many benefits it brings to the table, going cloud-native accelerates the process of going to market.
+Among the many benefits, it brings to the table, going cloud-native accelerates the process of going to market.
 In an ever-evolving competitive landscape, time to market separates the innovative from their lagging competitors.
 Cloud-native also allows for automation across the software delivery lifecycle.
 This means that the organization as a whole can design, create and release products at quicker and sure-fire rates.

-As many work remotely from the comfort of their own homes, a cloud-native architecture will allow businesses to collaborate like never before.
+As many works remotely from the comfort of their own homes, a cloud-native architecture will allow businesses to collaborate like never before.
 It opens up doors to new ways of working, all while maintaining productivity and efficiency in workflow.
 What’s more, businesses can tweak products based on changing market conditions.
 Going cloud-native can involve bringing advanced technologies such as data analytics, machine learning, and the Internet of Things into the picture.
 These will all allow for flexibility and scalability in product offerings, all at greater speed and lower costs.

 In the OTT streaming space, going cloud-native can empower enterprises to speed up innovation.
 This can push services ahead of the race as it’ll allow new ideas to be brought to fruition within a matter of minutes or hours, as opposed to weeks, months, even years.

 Going cloud-native will also offer enterprises a greater array of tools, allowing them to break free from legacy offerings that might hold them back.
 That said, it’ll take more than just migrating legacy systems to the cloud to be deemed a cloud-native enterprise.
-The road to going cloud-native may be winding, but the copious benefits the model brings makes up for it.
+The road to going cloud-native may be winding, but the copious benefits the model brings make up for it.

 Transforming to a cloud-native enterprise is a long and winding road.
 It’s important for businesses to understand every shortcut and hurdle they may encounter on this journey before they commit to it.
 Many factors can hinder a successful transition to cloud-native, and lack of education is one of them.
 Businesses going in blindly may see bottlenecks in successful integration.
 Lack of awareness from employees can also slow down the process of launching a cloud-native initiative.

-It won’t make sense for businesses to go cloud-native when cloud isn’t at the core of their business transformation plan.
-According to a recent study by Unisys Corporation, one in three cloud migrations fail due to this exact reason.
+It won’t make sense for businesses to go cloud-native when the cloud isn’t at the core of their business transformation plan.
+According to a recent study by Unisys Corporation, one in three cloud migrations fails due to this exact reason.
 The same study found that eight in ten businesses who integrated cloud as a core part of their strategy saw improvements from the migration.

 Understanding the business case is crucial.
 Why are leaders investing in cloud migration and how will it help the enterprise as a whole?
 This must be communicated to the organization prior to taking the first leap.
-Beyond contemplating costs and productivity for operations, businesses must consider how cloud will affect areas such as business agility, user and customer experience, and technical risks involved.
+Beyond contemplating costs and productivity for operations, businesses must consider how the cloud will affect areas such as business agility, user and customer experience, and the technical risks involved.
 A meticulous plan must then be mapped out to ensure clarity across all affected areas.

 Beyond understanding the business case, enterprises must also be aware of the many complexities cloud platforms bring.
 More often than not, transforming into a cloud-native enterprise will require the adoption of multiple components.
 While juggling these different components, businesses must not forget to take into account areas such as security and operating models, among others.

 Above all, adopting a cloud-native mindset is key to a successful transformation.
-This involves restructuring processes and teams, and coming up with products and services with the cloud in mind.
+This involves restructuring processes and teams and coming up with products and services with the cloud in mind.
 Enterprises need to bring all these bits and pieces together to produce an outcome that will drive business growth and create value for the entire enterprise.

 Old habits are hard to break and it’s important for leaders to educate teams on the need for cloud transformation.
-Training has to be offered to equip employees with the skills needed to make best use out of the cloud, and to reduce fear of change.
+Training has to be offered to equip employees with the skills needed to make the best use out of the cloud, and to reduce the fear of change.